Fishing in North Dakota

 Lake Oahe

-If you didn’t know where to fish in North Dakota for walleyes, you might want to consider heading to Lake Oahe.
+If you’re hoping to fish for walleyes, consider heading to Lake Oahe.
 It extends into south-central North Dakota from South Dakota.
-Located behind the Oahe Dam, this lake extends as far north as Bismarck.
+Located behind the Oahe Dam, this lake extends to just south of Bismarck.
 Bottom bouncers with spinners and crankbaits are the best lures to cover this massive body of water that is home to northern pike and world-class crappies.
 The best way to try your luck fishing here is by boat, but you can still fish from the bank.

 Lake Metigoshe

-Besides being eye-catching, this gorgeous lake features some of the cleanest water in North Dakota and plenty of opportunities to catch perch, bluegills, walleye, and pike.
-Nestled in Bottineau County, within the scenic Turtle Mountains, this 1,500-acre lake features 27 miles of shoreline.
-When snow covers the lake it makes ice fishing a bit hard but fun.
+This gorgeous lake features some of the cleanest water in North Dakota and plenty of opportunities to catch perch, bluegills, walleye, and pike.
+Nestled in Bottineau County, in the Turtle Mountains along the U.S.-Canada border, this 1,500-acre lake features 27 miles of shoreline.
+When snow covers the lake, it makes ice fishing a bit hard but fun.
 Four major boat launch ramps are centrally located for boating access.
-Home to a state park, Lake Metigoshe is one of the good fishing spots to take your boat and explore new areas.
+Home to a state park, Lake Metigoshe is a popular spot to take your boat and explore new areas.

 Jamestown Reservoir